cesarnml/epic-react-advance-hooks/my-notes.md

 ### Lesson 03 - useContext: simple Counter

-- *Keeping context value scoped to the area that needs it most has improved performance and maintainability.
+- *Keeping context value scoped to the area that needs it most has improved performance and maintainability*

 ### Lesson 04 - useLayoutEffect: auto-scrolling textarea